 How much cash should I bring on my cruise?
 This question pops up all of the time!
-I am always looking for a better answer than “it depends” but frankly, it does.
-In researching for this post, I saw that the average cash budget for cruisers is $100-$200 per person, per day.
+I am always looking for a better answer than “it depends,” but frankly, it does.
+In researching this post, I found that the average cash budget for cruisers is $100-$200 per person per day.

 Pre-Cruise Expenses